Radvendii/clipfs/README.md

 ### Phase II: integration

 - [ ] figure out how to use FUSE non-blocking
+  - seems like we need to break fuse_main into its constituent parts and use those
 - [ ] copy on write
 - [ ] paste on read
 - [ ] explore directory structure options